 POSITION ANNOUNCEMENT: UNISERV DIRECTOR

-The Idaho Education Association is seeking applications for the position of UniServ Director in the IEA’s Northern Organizing Center.
+The Idaho Education Association is seeking applications for the position of UniServ Director in the IEA’s Western Region Organizing Center.

-The person selected for this position will serve as one of two UniServ staff organizing the 28 local Associations located in IEA Regions 1 and 2.
+The person selected for this position will serve as one of three (3) UniServ staff organizing the 29 local Associations located in IEA Regions 3, 7, 8 and 9.

 Salary and Benefits